-Allocation and Nomination
+Allocation and Nomination for semester-length applications

 After you submit your application to Monash Abroad, you will receive an automated email from the Monash Abroad Portal confirming that you have submitted your application.
 Your application will go through two rounds of assessment;